spolu/node-shell/README.md

 node-shell
 ==========

-`node-shell` lets you create native GUI apps based on [atom-shell](https://github.com/atom/atom-shell), directly from NodeJS.
-It works out of the box, on Linux, OSX and Windows, without no required dependency or build phase.
+`node-shell` lets you create cross-platform native GUI apps based on [atom-shell](https://github.com/atom/atom-shell), directly from NodeJS.
+It no particular dependency or build phase.

 ### Try it yourself